designcontainer/wpe-template/README.md

 ### ⚠️ Setting repository name

 It is important that your repository name matches your WP Engine install name, as it will be used for directly establishing a connection with the install using the wp-engine workflow.

+## After initializing repository

+### ⌛ Wait before cloning!

+There is a helper action working to add some aditional files to the repository. **Give this a minute to finish.** You should see a new commit from @designcontainer-bot when the workflow has finished.